-The Master of Theology degree is designed to produce competent Bible expositors who are qualified to serve God effectively as pastors, missionaries, or leaders in other areas of vocational Christian ministry.
+The Master of Theology degree goes beyond the standard MDiv to produce Bible expositors who are qualified to serve God effectively as pastors, missionaries, or leaders in other areas of vocational Christian ministry.

 *Note: This curriculum plan is intended for new students only.
 Current students should refer to the degree requirements available from the Advising Center.

 To enable students to evidence an increasing likeness to Christ as manifested in love for God, love for others, and the fruit of the Spirit.

 Admission requirements and application procedures for the ThM are the same as for all programs of study at the Seminary.
 There is an eight year time limit on completing the ThM program.

 All students in a professional master’s degree program at DTS complete the MinistrySafe Sexual Abuse Awareness Training as part of their required practicum, apprenticeship, or Ministry Formation Internship.
 In an effort to equip students to combat sexual abuse in their ministry contexts, the MinistrySafe program provides students with an entry-level certification in sexual abuse awareness.
 For more information, visit www.ministrysafe.com or the Internship Office.

 Transfer credit of up to 60 semester hours is allowed toward the ThM degree from accredited graduate theological schools.
 (See Admissions for more information.)
 Consult the Registrar’s office for specific information on transfer of credit.

 Students entering DTS with a strong background in Bible or theology from an approved Christian university, Bible college, or parachurch ministry may apply for the accelerated ThM program on the Dallas Campus.
 In place of core courses in the ThM curriculum, accelerated ThM participants take six advanced standing courses (AS101–106).
 This results in a curricular reduction of the ThM by up to 30 credit hours.